sachinrockyrao/valor-game/README.md

 * https://github.com/DuckyTeam/heroku-buildpack-imagemagick
 * heroku/nodejs

-Note: add buildpack in above showed sequence only
+Note: add above buildpack in sequence and click on save changes respectively.

 ### Steps To Setup Bot on Heroku
 1. Fork this github repository.